Looking for case studies of cultural issues in the retail sector?

 However, Costco has proved them all wrong.

-Culture factors in play
+Cultural factors at play

 The main thing which Costco showed is that it is important to adapt to the environment of each market you are operating in.
 There were two key moments: